 Post Author: Adam

-Coming into the third act it loses the run of itself and becomes a guy gets the girl story that literally could be boot stamped into any film that was ever made, ever, and at the bottom of it I just expected slightly more from Ricky Gervais.
+Coming into the third act it loses the run of itself and becomes a guy gets the girl story that literally could be boot stamped into any film that was ever made, ever, and the bottom line of it all is I just expected slightly more from Gervais.

 This will be more of a running hate tally of the film as I watch it.

 It is extremely lazy filmmaking to give clunky exposition in the form of a voiceover at the start that explains the plausibility of what you’re seeing.
 Don’t spoon-feed your audience, if you’re good at telling the story you shouldn’t need to do that.

 It does set up a very interesting alternate reality though, which makes the humor work quite well, a very blunt humor.

 It was really interesting to see the way they tackle advertising in it with the coke spokesman- very funny little world gets created.

 I love social barriers that get broken down, the elevator talk where Jonah Hill admits that he tried to kill himself; it takes it from being a funny situation to actually being a world I would like to live in.

 I kept trying to catch the film out for logical mistakes about the world they set up, but they get it right!
 If I see any, I’ll jump on it.

 It kind of opens up this sick fantasy that you’d love to live in, like when he’s being fired and people openly say I won’t miss you and I actually always hated you.